catalyst/dns-survey/README.md

 Requirements: [scapy](https://pypi.python.org/pypi/scapy), [sqlite3](https://docs.python.org/2/library/sqlite3.html)

-Produce an sqlite database of sniffed DNS rrnames grouped by hour.
+This was an experiment to produce an sqlite database of sniffed DNS rrnames grouped by hour.
+It needs work.